 IPART then determined price structures and price levels for the various services which, when applied to each Council's forecast metered water sales and customer numbers, yield a target revenue requirement for each year.
-IPART made a decision to use a glide path approach in setting prices, so that price increases occur gradually over the determination period, and in the final year of this period the target revenue requirement is the same as the notional revenue requirement.
+IPART made a draft decision to use a glide path approach in setting prices, so that price increases occur gradually over the determination period, and in the final year of this period the target revenue requirement is the same as the notional revenue requirement.
+3 IPART's approach to setting prices

-In relation to service standards, IPART's decision is to continue to monitor the Councils' performance in delivering on their proposed capital programs over the determination period by requiring them to report on a range of output measures.33
+In relation to service standards, IPART's draft decision is to continue to monitor the Councils' performance in delivering on their proposed capital programs over the determination period by requiring them to report on a range of output measures.